-Home ➥ Services ➥ Pediatric Social Services
+Home ➥ Services ➥ Pediatric Social Work (PEDS)

-Pediatric Social Services
+Pediatric Social Work (PEDS)

 Child Saving Institute’s (CSI) innovative Pediatric Social Work (PEDS) outreach program focuses on preventing child abuse and neglect.
 The culturally sensitive program provides parenting and child development support.
 The goal is to improve child, individual, and family functioning.